Prof445/auto-deauth/README.md

 - 📶 Scans and lists all nearby Wi-Fi networks
 - 🎯 Select target from menu to launch deauth attack
 - ⏱️ Countdown while scan is running
-- 🧼 Auto-restores the Wi-Fi adapter to managed mode after stopping
+- 🧠 Auto-detection logic — auto list Wi-Fi adapter
-- 🧠 Auto-detection logic — uses your selected interface (auto lists  wi-fi adapter)
+- ✅ Auto-restores the Wi-Fi adapter to managed mode after stopping

 ---